Purpose: assess performance-based parking strategies and implementation options for Seattle that contribute to a vibrant and thriving city.

-Throughout the study, SDOT will engage people via the project webpage, online surveys, and through a Parking Sounding Board.
+Throughout the study, SDOT engaged people via the project webpage, online surveys, and through the Parking Sounding Board.

 Parking Sounding Board

-To provide a forum for more direct engagement in developing parking programs and rates, SDOT is forming a Parking Sounding Board, made up of a variety of representatives - from private parking operators to members of community councils and neighborhood chamber groups (click here for a list of invited members).
-The Performance-Based Parking Pricing Study will be the Board's initial focus.
-The Sounding Board will meet several times throughout 2011.
+To provide a forum for more direct engagement in developing parking programs and rates, SDOT formed a Parking Sounding Board, made up of a variety of representatives - from private parking operators to members of community councils and neighborhood chamber groups (click here for a list of invited members).
+The Performance-Based Parking Pricing Study was the Board's initial focus.
+The Sounding Board met several times throughout 2011.

 Oct 6, 2011: agenda, Powerpoint (pdf), meeting minutes